Last Updated on: October 18th, 2018

 Use this Strategy to Increase Your Rates

-When you feel that you are in need of a raise and definitely deserve one, give your clients compelling reasons for why they should respond favourably to your request.
+When you feel that you are in need of a raise and definitely deserve one, give your clients compelling reasons for why they should respond favorably to your request.
 Honesty works really well, as does a give-and-take.

 You can also remind your clients about the times you’ve gone the extra mile for them, or for any additional work you’ve done that was free of charge.